yangyi02/sequential_chance_constrained/README.md

 # Sequential Convex Approximations to Joint Chance Constrained Programs: A Monte Carlo Approach

 ## Introduction
-This is a Matlab implementation of the sequential convex approximation algorithms for joint chance constrained problem [1].
+This is a Matlab implementation of the sequential convex approximation algorithms for joint chance constrained problem.
 It includes a comparison between both conditional value-at-risk (CVaR) and sequential convex approximation for value-at-risk (VaR).

 ## Using the code
 Use Matlab to run `example_run.m` directly.
 You should be able to see the result figure below: